Research Methods HEA4444

 Overview

-In addition, the on-line content that students will experience during this module is designed to encourage independent learning.
+In addition, the online content that will be made available to students is designed to encourage and assist independent learning.

 Who is this module for?